Fabien83560/CounterPro/readme.md

 ## Features

+- Setup channels bot
 - Counting
+- Different Leaderboards :
+    - All Servers
+    - All Users
+    - Each Server
 - Change counting color

 ## Setup

-To configure CounterPro on your Discord server, enter `/init` in the channel where you want to count.
+To configure CounterPro on your Discord server, enter `/setup`.